sw-tracker/my-usdx-song-list/README.md

 This project allows to keep a list of the songs that you have available in your UltraStar Deluxe.
 You can then share a link with your friends and they can browse your songs while other people sing.

+## Update/Generate Song List

+This website works by generating a JavaScript file that contains an array of songs.
+These songs are found on your computer.
+This file is located in `my-usdx-song-list\src\web\resources\song_data.js`.

+To generate this file follow these steps:

+1. Modify the folder paths in GenerateSongList to point to where you have your UltraStar songs.
+2. Open a command line prompt and go to the parent folder of this project `cd my-usdx-song-list`.
+3. Now run gradle to generate/update the song list file: `gradlew clean genSongList`.

 ## Formatting

 For this software to parse your folders and files correctly, the following formatting/naming conventions must be met: